munificent/game-programming-patterns/book/event-queue.markdown

 <aside name="update">

-Yup, you guessed it.
-This is the <a href="update-method.html" class="pattern">Update Method</a> pattern.
+As the name implies, this is the <a href="update-method.html" class="pattern">Update Method</a> pattern.

 </aside>

-All it does is check to see if there is a pending request.
-If so, it processes it and clears it.
-Now we just need to call this.
-The typical answer is to invoke it from your main <span name="game loop">game loop</span>.
+This takes care of playing the pending sound request if there is one.
+Now we just need to call from somewhere convenient.
+What "convenient" means depends on your game.
+It may mean calling from the main <span name="game loop">game loop</span>, or from a dedicated audio thread.
+Maybe you'll have an asynchronous method for loading resources off disc calls `update()` once the sound is ready.

 <aside name="game loop">